Revista Portuguesa de Estomatologia, Medicina Dentária e Cirurgia Maxilofacial

 18. Gurgel BC, de Morais CR, da Rocha-Neto PC, Dantas EM, Pinto LP, Costa Ade L. Phenytoin-induced gingival overgrowth management with periodontal treatment.
 Braz Dent J. 2015;26:39-43.

 19. Devi PK, Kumar GP, Bai YD, Ammaji AD.
-Ipsilateral idiopathic gingival enlargement and it’s management using conventional gingivectomy and diode laser: a recurrent case after 15 years.
+Ipsilateral idiopathic gingival enlargement and its management using conventional gingivectomy and diode laser: a recurrent case after 15 years.
 J Indian Soc Periodontol.
 2013;17:387-90.

 20. Lafzi A, Farahani RM, Shoja MA.
 Phenobarbital-induced gingival hyperplasia.
 J Contemp Dent Pract.
 2007;8(6):50-6.